siscia/easy-hire/index.md

 ## What companies participate ?

-We do have 2 different kind of companies, friend and random.
+We do have 2 different kind of companies, **friend** and **random**.

-+ *Friend* are companies that we have talk and discuss with, they agree to put their name on the web site and basically are extremely cool about all this process.
++ **Friend** are companies that we have talk and discuss with, they agree to put their name on the web site and basically are extremely cool about all this process.

-+ *Random* are companies that we know are hiring, we haven't talk with them and we are not sure how much they like all the process.
++ **Random** are companies that we know are hiring, we haven't talk with them and we are not sure how much they like all the process.

-Of course you should point to the `friend` companies, but we are extremely young so the most of the companies are `random`.
+Of course you should point to the **friend** companies, but we are extremely young so the most of the companies are **random**.

 You can find the list of both kind of companies [here.][company-list]